 fbpx

-You come home after a long day, look in the fridge and you’re undecided about what to make for dinner.
+You come home after a long day, look in the fridge, and are undecided about what to make for dinner.
 Spaghetti?
 Scrambled eggs on toast?
 Soup and grilled cheese?

 You shove bananas into their eager hands and tell them to leave the kitchen so you can get dinner ready… but you still don’t know what to make.

-Check out these tips to meal plan like a rockstar! #mealplanning #tips Click To Tweet
+Check out these tips to meal plan like a rockstar! #mealplanning #tips Share on X

 Set a time to meal plan

-The first thing you want to do when you start meal planning is to set a time that you will consistently use for creating the week’s menu.
+When you start meal planning, the first thing you want to do is set a time that you will consistently use to create the week’s menu.
 Schedule this time on your calendar and/or program it into your phone.
 Be intentional and stick to this time as much as possible.

 Shop your cupboards and fridge